mariusz-buk/effectus/readme.txt

 Inline machine language
 -----------------------

-- Support for inline machine language directly in the body of code listing
+- Support for inline machine language anywhere in the body of code listing (after variable declaration)

   Examples:
     [$A9$21$8D$02C6$0$60]